Running Shenanigans (4/2/17)

 While I did feel some tightness and fatigue toward the end, this was definitely one of the better runs I've had lately; very encouraging!

-Saturday - My training schedule called for 7-8 miles, as a test to the endurance of my hamstring; I seriously considered jumping into a local 10K (my husband was already planning to run it), but then decided the temptation to push too hard and ignore my body's signals would be too great.
+Saturday - My training schedule called for 7-8 miles, as a test to the endurance of my hamstring; I seriously considered jumping into a local 10K, but then decided the temptation to push too hard and ignore my body's signals would be too great.

 Thankfully, the weather was delightful and, after an awkward first mile, I began to get into a comfortable rhythm with no noise from the hamstring; I did notice that my glutes were actually doing some work, nothing short of a miracle, and that was the only area that proved bothersome.
 I managed to put together a solid eight mile effort and, by the final mile, I was so overjoyed that I felt like I was flying.